About the Artist

 About the Art

-Which comes first, the image or the idea?
+“Which comes first, the image or the idea?
 The answer is both.
-At times an image will inspire a piece, and alternately an idea prompts the search for the perfect image.
+At times the image will inspire an idea, and alternately an idea will prompt the search for the perfect image.

 For as long as I can remember it’s been about the ‘visual’ for me.
 Hours spent pouring through picture books and magazines, collecting vintage postcards and ephemera, and studying the faces and places around me.

 It was pointed out to me recently that I surround myself with captivating images of women’s faces, strong and confident in nature.
 Deeply influenced by the works of portrait artists throughout history, I consider these pieces to be my ‘alter-egos’, each capturing an intimate part of my personality, a moment in time, a reflection of my inner-feelings.